sambacha/typescript-cjs-esm-tests/README.md

 <small><i><a href='#'>This is a work in progress</a></i></small>

-## Overview
+## Motivation

-Testing best way to support cjs and esm and how to structure project to enable that (see results.txt for more info)
+Establishing the best way to support cjs and esm and how to structure project to enable that (see results.txt for more info)

+### Opt in compiler options

+**disable** the following compiler options:

+`esModuleInterop`: `false`
+`allowSyntheticDefaultImports`: `false`

+The two flags `esModuleInterop` and `allowSyntheticDefaultImports` enable interoperation between ES Modules and CommonJS, AMD, and UMD modules for emit from TypeScript and type resolution by TypeScript respectively.

+Unfortunately these options are viral: **enabling them in a package requires all downstream consumers to enable them as well** .
+The TLDR is due to the way CommonJS and ES Modules interoperate with bundlers (Webpack, Parcel, etc.).

+### Solution

+ set both `allowSyntheticDefaultImports` and `esModuleInterop` to `false`.

+Consumers can now opt into these semantics, it also does not require them to do so.
+Consumers **can always safely use alternative import syntaxes (including falling back to require() and import()),** or can enable these flags and opt into this behavior themselves.

 ## TLDR